zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

   * ns2 is "ns2.sibbling.no-ipv4-3.delegation01.xa"
   * Delegation is with glue.
   * The child zone has no address records for the NS names
-  * The sibbling names has full set of address records.
+  * The sibling names have full sets of address records.
     * AAAA only, not A.

 ### NO-IPV6-1
-No Ipv6 in delegation or zone.
+No IPv6 in delegation or zone.

 * Zone: no-ipv6-1.delegation01.xa
   * No AAAA glue for ns1 and ns2.